-It’s quite different now, as younger generations have left these Chinatowns and dispersed themselves all over the U.S. and Canada.
-In fact, right now some estimates say the USA has scores of Chinatowns and Canada many, as well, with some cities, such as Los Angeles, having several “Chinatown” areas in the same city.
+It’s quite different now, however, as younger generations have left these Chinatowns and dispersed themselves all over the U.S. and Canada.
+In fact, right now some estimates say the USA has scores of Chinatowns and Canada many, as well.
+Some cities, such as Los Angeles, have several “Chinatown” areas in the same city.
 There are even Chinatowns in Mexico City and Mexicali, Mexico.

-Despite the proliferation of Chinatowns in North America, those in this article are the largest and most authentic of the group, unique ethnic neighborhoods that architecturally and culturally retain the “old ways.”
-They may, in some respects, have been diluted with the arrival of other Asians but they still retain their character and wouldn’t look out of place if they were transported back to China.
+Despite the proliferation of Chinatowns in North America, those in this article are the largest and most authentic.
+They are unique ethnic neighborhoods that architecturally and culturally retain the “old ways.”
+They may also, in some respects, have been diluted with the arrival of other Asian nationalities.
+But they still retain their character and wouldn’t look out of place if they were transported back to China.

 Visit these Chinatowns and you’ll feel like you’re in another country.
 Just be sure to bring your camera and your appetite.

 While in several cities in America Chinatowns exist more or less for the benefit of tourists, in New York you get the real thing.
 Today it continues to be a living, thriving neighborhood on the lower east side of Manhattan where the Chinese way of life and culture still flourishes.
 Here you’ll find an ethnic enclave of about 100,000 people with their own newspapers and shops, as well as an incredible number of restaurants, temples and galleries.